2025 European heatwaves: Turkey

 On 26 June, East Thrace, the European part of Turkey, was hit by high temperatures which reached 39.5 C in Edirne and 38 C in Kırklareli.
 In late June, amid high temperatures and strong winds, a series of wildfires broke out in İzmir Province which killed at least three people and forced over 50,000 people to evacuate.

 The Istanbul Metropolitan Municipality warned of a heatwave between 5 and 9 July and urged endangered groups such as children, the elderly and pregnant women not to stay in direct sunlight.

 On 22 July, the Turkish State Meteorological Service published forecasts predicting up to 45 in Diyarbakır.
-On 27 July, the national record for hottest temperature ever recorded was broken at Silopi, in Şırnak Province, where a temperature of 50.5 C was recorded, breaking the previous record of 49.5 C in Sarıcakaya, Eskişehir Province in August 2023.
+On 27 July, the national record for hottest temperature ever recorded was broken at Silopi (Asian part), in Şırnak Province, where a temperature of 50.5 C was recorded, breaking the previous record of 49.5 C in Sarıcakaya, Eskişehir Province in August 2023.

 United Kingdom

 The Met Office considers a heatwave to be when temperatures on three consecutive days surpass 25-28 C, depending on the location.
 The extreme heat exacerbated conditions for wildfires following what had already been the worst year for them on record in the United Kingdom; this record was broken exceptionally early in the year after the total area burned by wildfires surpassed 29000 ha in late April.

-Statistics released by the Met Office on 1 September confirmed that the summer of 2025 had been the warmest summer on record in the UK, with a mean temperature of 16.10 C, surpassing the previous record set in 2018.
+Statistics released by the Met Office on 1 September confirmed that the summer of 2025 had been the warmest summer on record in the UK, with a mean temperature of 16.1 C, surpassing the previous record set in 2018.
+The record was surpassed again the following year, with a mean temperature of 16.5 C, beating the 2025 record by 0.4 C.